-We have policies, procedures and training in place to help our people understand their data protection responsibilities and follow the principles of data protection.
+We have policies, procedures, and training in place to help our team understand their data protection responsibilities and follow the principles of data protection.

 How we collect personal information

-We may collect your personal information from you directly from you when:
+We may collect your personal information from you directly from you when you:

 - make a donation to the Trussell Trust or one of our shops

-- visit a food bank or are referred to a food bank
+- donate food to a food bank or are referred to a food bank for support

 - participate in a survey or research

-- work or make an application to work or volunteer for us
+- work or make an application to work or volunteer with us

 - agree to help us promote our work

 We may also collect personal information about you from other organisations.
-For example, from a food bank within the Foodbank Network, a referral agency like a doctor’s surgery, trade union or from your current or past employer.
+For example, this might be from a food bank within the Foodbank Network, a referral agency like a doctor’s surgery, a trade union, or from your current or past employer.